History of Massachusetts: The new constitution

-Shays' Rebellion
+Shays's Rebellion

 The economy of rural Massachusetts suffered an economic depression after the war ended.
 Merchants, pressured for hard currency by overseas partners, made similar demands on local debtors, and the state raised taxes in order to pay off its own war debts.
 Efforts to collect both public and private debts from cash-poor farmers led to protests that flared into direct action in August 1786.
 Rebels calling themselves Regulators (after the North Carolina Regulator movement of the 1760s) succeeded in shutting down courts meeting to hear debt and tax collection cases.
 By the end of 1786 a farmer in western Massachusetts named Daniel Shays emerged as one of the ringleaders, and government attempts to squelch the protests only served to radicalize the protestors.
 In January 1787 Shays and Luke Day organized an attempt to take the federal Springfield Armory; state militia holding the armory beat back the attempt with cannon fire.
 A private militia raised by wealthy Boston merchants and led by General Benjamin Lincoln broke the back of the rebellion in early February at Petersham, but small-scale resistance continued in the western parts of the state for a while.

 The state put down the rebellion—but if it had been too weak to do so it would be no help to call on the ineffective federal government.
 The event led nationalists like George Washington to redouble efforts to strengthen the weak national government as necessary for survival in a dangerous world.
 Massachusetts, divided along class lines polarized by the rebellion, only narrowly ratified the United States Constitution in 1788.

 Johnny Appleseed

-John Chapman often called Johnny "Appleseed" (born on September 26, 1774, in Leominster, Massachusetts) was an American folk hero and pioneer nurseryman who introduced apple trees and established orchards to many areas in the Midwestern region of the country including Pennsylvania, Ohio, and Indiana.
+John Chapman often called Johnny "Appleseed" (born September 26, 1774, in Leominster, Massachusetts) was an American folk hero and pioneer nurseryman who introduced apple trees and established orchards to many areas in the Midwestern region of the country including Pennsylvania, Ohio, and Indiana.
 Today, Appleseed is the official folk hero of Massachusetts and his stature has served a focus in many children's books, movies, and folk tales since the end of the Civil War.